 - If your core activities require regular and systematic monitoring of data subjects on a large scale; or

-- If your core activities involve large scale processing of special categories of personal data and data relating to criminal convictions.
+- If your core activities involve large-scale processing of special categories of personal data and data relating to criminal convictions.

 There is also scope with the Regulation for each EU member state to specify other circumstances in which a DPO needs to be appointed.
-Data protection laws in Germany, for example, require every organisation with ten or more employees that permanently processes personal data to appoint a DPO.
+For example, data protection laws in Germany require every organisation with ten or more employees that permanently process personal data to appoint a DPO.

-Even where the GDPR does not specifically require the appointment of a DPO, it is highly encouraged by the European Article 29 Working Party (WP29) as a matter of good practice and to demonstrate compliance.
+Even where the GDPR does not explicitly require the appointment of a DPO, it is highly encouraged by the European Data Protection Board (EDPB) as a matter of good practice and to demonstrate compliance.

-- Level of expertise – understanding how to build, implement and manage data protection programmes is essential.
+Understanding how to build, implement and manage data protection programmes is essential.
 The more complex or high-risk the data processing activities are, the greater the expertise the DPO will need.